NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/tutorials/razor-pages/model.md

 ### <a name="files-created"></a>Soubory vytvořené

-* *Stránky/filmy*: vytvoření, odstranění, podrobností, úpravy a Index.
+* *Stránky/filmy*: vytvořit, odstranit, podrobnosti, upravit a index.
-* *Data/RazorPagesMovieContext.cs*
+* *Data/RazorPagesMovieContext. cs*

 ### <a name="file-updated"></a>Aktualizovat soubor